 I thanked each one for their suggestion and assured them that their story was worthy.
 “I have to write what I feel inspired to write” I said on each occasion.

 It was painful to see myself become a failure in the eyes of all those that I love and care about.
 I become this weird woman that was writing a weird novel about a weird woman that was doing this weird thing.
 The word weird became a constant theme in my life.

 As weird as making something from nothing.
 Did you know that you can deep fry slightly floured wedges of tofu and add any sauce or dip on and it will taste alright.
 Sweet and sour sauce, soya , teriyaki, guacamole, tomato …makes no difference …. everything goes.
 You can also steam, stir fry, bbq and bake tofu.
+Vegetarian variations in endless colors of the rainbow.
 You can even smoke it.
 You can add it to stews.
 You can ever crumble it with a potato masher, fry and substitute the result for ground beef.

 All this made me wish I could wear a lady gaga meat dress.